Acidic Foods: Examples & How to Include Them

 4. Legumes

-Legumes like beans, lentils, chickpeas and soybeans also have the potential to increase acidity and decrease pH in the body during digestion.
+Legumes such as beans, lentils, chickpeas, and soybeans can increase acidity and lower pH levels in the body during digestion.

-Although these are acidic foods, legumes have low in fat and rich in fiber, minerals and protein.
-They should be consumed on a daily basis, but in moderation.
+Although they are considered slightly acidic foods, legumes are low in fat and rich in fiber, minerals, and protein.
+They should be eaten regularly but in moderate amounts.

 5. Processed foods

-Mayonnaise, ketchup, chocolate, refined sugar, margarine, sausage, mortadella, soda, processed juices and alcohol are just some processed foods that can increase metabolic acid in the body.
+Processed foods like mayonnaise, ketchup, chocolate, refined sugar, margarine, sausage, mortadella, soda, processed juices, and alcohol can increase the body’s acid load.

 Alkaline foods vs acidic foods